fixadev/fixa/README.md

     # define test agent to call your voice agent
     agent = Agent(
         name="jessica",
-        prompt="you are a young woman named lily who says 'like' a lot", )
+        prompt="you are a young woman named jessica who says 'like' a lot", )

     # define a scenario to test